mc-ondros/DoodleParty/README.md

-# QuickDraw ML Classifier - Binary Detector
+# DoodleHunter 🎨

-A machine learning project for training a binary classifier that detects whether a doodle belongs to a specific dataset or not.
+A machine learning project for training a CNN-based binary classifier that detects whether a doodle belongs to the QuickDraw dataset or not.

 ## Overview

-This project uses TensorFlow/Keras to train a convolutional neural network (CNN) as a binary classifier.
+**DoodleHunter** uses TensorFlow/Keras to train a convolutional neural network (CNN) as a binary classifier.
 The model learns to distinguish between:
-- **Positive class**: Doodles that match the dataset (in-distribution)
+- **Positive class**: Doodles that match the QuickDraw dataset (in-distribution)
-- **Negative class**: Random doodles or sketches that don't match (out-of-distribution)
+- **Negative class**: Random doodles, sketches, or out-of-distribution samples

 ## Project Structure